deyan-a/lab08-task/README.md

-This project is a solution to the Lab|08 Front-end task.
-It uses json-server to feed data to the Single Page Application.
-The app itself is using the following tech stack:
+This project is a solution to the Lab|08 Front-end task assignment.
+The app uses following tech stack:

 React for UI and basic local state management;
 Create React App for bootstrapping the application;